Gbukaa/security_week/pills/devops_day.md

 * Think about the different concepts and skills you've learned and practiced from Week 1 on the DevOps course.
 What helped you in past weeks to face this Reliability Challenge more confidently?

 * Finally, add 1-2 slides showcasing some highlights from the course overall.
-Think about what you learned in the different weeks and how these fundamentals will help you learn whatever comex next in your future.
+Think about what you learned in the different weeks and how these fundamentals will help you learn whatever comes next in your future.

 * Make it memorable!
 You should get a great memory out of it :)